VikaVolkova/emoji-recognition/README.md

 3.  **Model Training:** A Convolutional Neural Network (CNN) was designed and trained in TensorFlow on this processed dataset.
 Data augmentation (random rotations, zooms, shifts) was applied to the training set to make the model more robust and prevent overfitting.

-4.  **Model Conversion:** The final trained Keras model (`.h5` or `.keras`) was converted into the **TensorFlow.js Layers format** (`model.json` and weight shards), optimized for web deployment.
+4.  **Model Conversion:** The final trained Keras model (`.h5`) was converted into the **TensorFlow.js Layers format** (`model.json` and weight shards), optimized for web deployment.

 5.  **Inference-Time Pre-processing (TypeScript):** This is the most critical step for accuracy.
-The exact same "crop-to-content" and "pad-to-square" logic from the Python script was meticulously replicated in TypeScript.
+The exact same "crop-to-content" and "pad-to-square" logic from the Python script was replicated in TypeScript.
 Before a user's drawing is sent to the model for prediction, it undergoes this identical transformation.
-This guarantees that the model sees live data in the exact same format as the data it was trained on, bridging the gap between the Python training environment and the JavaScript inference environment.
+This guarantees that the model sees live data in the exact same format as the data it was trained on, decreasing the gap between training data and in-app drawings.

 ## Running the Project Locally

-To run this application on your local machine, follow these steps:
+**Important Note:** This repository contains the front-end application code only.
+The pre-trained model files and the training dataset are not included.
+To run the application with full AI functionality, you must train your own model and integrate it by following the steps below.

+### Part A: Run the Front-End Application

+This will launch the application with all drawing and gesture detection features, but the "Analyze" function will not work until a model is provided.

 1.  **Clone the Repository**